rf/tylus/README.md

 difficult.
 The `T` object exposes a function `setDebugMode()` which can be used to enable or disable this feature.

+This feature will make removing event handlers slow, since we have to lookup the wrapper function that was created when the event handler was added.
+Make sure to disable it in production modes, unless you're okay with a small performance hit when removing handlers in exchange for the exception handling.

 See tylus.js in lib/ (ie, the file that should be in your Titanium Resources directory) for the map of nice names to crappy Titanium names.
 Some are slightly modified.
 'View' is usually removed.
 The matrices specify dimension